 This beautiful classic icon portrays three levels of reality which iconographers are aware of simultaneously; the physical, historical, and spiritual dimensions.
 Each one moves in and out of our cognizance as we paint and pray.

 St Luke is seated painting or writing an icon on a physical wooden panel.
 The miraculous apparition of Mary and Christ represents the historical event of the past.
 He captures what he sees in the vision, it’s deeper meaning and significance with paint and brush.
 St Luke receives spiritual inspiration from the angel to identify the apparition.
-What is unseen with the eye is revealed in the heart and mind of St Luke.
+He sees images with a blind eye revealed in the heart and mind.
 Intuitive awareness is not of this world, yet this awareness of spiritual presence sustains us.

 Image of St Luke